sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9.md

 ### Key-point (corner) scale localization

-For each key-point (corner) we need to finds its best scale which have maximum value (cornerness measure).
-It is achieved by comparing same corners in the same octave with its neighbors in same, above and lower scales.
-Different It is not necessary for all corners to be localized at the same scale level.
+For each key-point (corner) we need to find its best scale which have maximum value (cornerness measure).
+It is achieved by comparing same corner with its neighbors of above and lower scales and select scale with maximum value.
+For same iamge, it is not necessary for its corners to be localized at same scale.

 ![](../images/sift_local_extrema.jpg)